 The mobile homeless health service continued to support people experiencing homelessness during COVID-19.
 We identified those at most risk from coronavirus due to underlying health issues and made sure they received the COVID-19 vaccine.
 The service also manages their healthcare needs and supports individuals to register with a GP practice.

-What we would like to understand from you
+What we heard from you

 - Where you go when you need same-day urgent care or primary care services